Ansar al-Tawhid (Syria): Leadership

 Prior to Ansar al-Tawhid's formation, meetings were held between Sarmini and Hayat Tahrir al-Sham's leader, Abu Mohammad al-Julani, to convince HTS to release 5 former Jund al-Aqsa members, whom were commanders, imprisoned by HTS.
-In order to recruit former Jund al-Aqsa members as well as new outsiders, the group has advertised that it is similar to the original Jund al-Aqsa in regards to beliefs and ideology.
+In order to recruit former Jund al-Aqsa members as well as new outsiders, the group has advertised that it was similar to the original Jund al-Aqsa in regards to beliefs and ideology.

 Media

-The group produces videos showing its military operations and attacks as well as training camps, the videos use nasheeds produced by both ISIL and al-Qaeda and contain video montages and focus on the group's view of conflict in Syria.
+The group produces videos showing its military operations and attacks as well as training camps.
+The videos use nasheeds produced by both ISIL and al-Qaeda and contain video montages, while being focused on the group's view of the conflict in Syria.